SebMon/BachelorPoCs/README.md

 # BachelorPoCs
-A repository for proof-of-concept applications, rleated to Sebastian C. Mondrup and Magnus Kjær Sørensen's bachelor project
+A repository for proof-of-concept applications, related to Sebastian C. Mondrup and Magnus Kjær Sørensen's bachelor project